9 Easy Ways to Fix "There Was an Error Connecting to the Apple ID Server"

 Tip

-Turn off the VPN, reboot the wireless router, or turn on both WLAN and Cellular may also be helpful.
+Turning off the VPN, rebooting the wireless router, or enabling both WLAN and Cellular are also proved to be helpful.

 An easy and quick fix for this error is to force restart your iPhone/Mac(press the Power button).